Our Team

 Nichola Fennell

-Nichola is a third year PhD student, coming from a background of Genetics and Genetic Counselling.
+Nichola is a final year PhD student, coming from a background of Genetics and Genetic Counselling.
 She completed her BSc in Genetics in University College Cork, followed by an MSc in Genomic Medicine through the University of Exeter.
 She completed her training as a Genetic Counsellor through the Scientists Training Programme, based in Cambridge, and is registered with the Health and Care Professions Council.

 Nichola’s research focuses on the acceptability and feasibility of implementing personalised risk estimates (including polygenic risk scores) for hereditary breast and ovarian cancer into clinical genetics services.
 Nichola’s PhD is based around a multi-centre randomised controlled trial that has quantitative, qualitative and economic components.